top of page

 Pronouns: She/her/hers

-Alexis Garcia is a 2nd-year student in the Clinical Psychology Ph.D. program at Palo Alto University.
+Alexis Garcia is a 4th-year student in the Clinical Psychology Ph.D. program at Palo Alto University.
 She received her B.S. in Psychology at Florida State University in 2020.
-Alexis currently works in the position of Clinic Manager at the Gronowski Center where she will also complete her first clinical practicum.
+She is currently engaging in her 3rd-year practica at Kaiser Permanente in San Rafael focusing on eating disorders.
+Alexis previously completed practicum at Kaiser Walnut Creek and La Selva Group in both mental health IOP and eating disorder IOP programs.
 Her primary research interests include eating disorders within the LGBTQ+ community, with a specific focus on their presentation in transgender individuals.
 Alexis is additionally interested in reducing mental health disparities through psychoeducation and measure development.

 IMG_0313.jpg